Self

 1. Your emotions are pushed away.

+in your time of need.
 As a child, you walled off your emotions because they were not relevant or welcome in your childhood home.
-Now you lack enough access to your feelings, which you need.
-Your feelings are a vital, enriching feedback system that tells you what you want, what you need, what soothes you and what hurts you.
+Now, you lack enough access to your feelings, which you need.
+Your feelings are a vital form of enriching feedback system that tells you what you want, what you need, what soothes you, and what hurts you.

-Living life without this system makes it much harder to keep or regain your footing when you are thrown off base by a stressor or a loss.
+Living without this system makes it more challenging to regain your footing when you are thrown off by stress or a loss.
 You are more vulnerable to becoming depressed.

-2. You didn’t get to learn some vital coping skills in your childhood.
+2. You didn’t learn some vital coping skills in your childhood.

 When your childhood home is an Emotion-Free Zone, you don’t get the natural emotion training course that other children receive.
-Then as an adult, not knowing how to feel, manage or express your emotions makes coping more difficult for you.
+Then as an adult, not knowing how to feel, manage, or express your emotions makes coping more difficult.

-When you are deeply challenged by life events, you find yourself lost, wondering how to help yourself.
+When you are deeply challenged by life, you find yourself lost and wonder how to help yourself.
 You are more likely to become depressed.

-3. CEN makes you feel alone in the world.
+3. Childhood emotional neglect makes you feel alone later in life, too.

-When no one notices what you’re feeling enough as a child, and no one tries to meet your emotional needs, you receive a powerful, unspoken message: “Nobody cares what you feel.”
-You become very competent at taking care of yourself, but you do not learn how to reach out, how to ask for help or how to accept it.
+When no one notices what you’re feeling enough as a child, and no one tries to meet your emotional needs, you receive a powerful unspoken message: “Nobody cares what you feel.”
+You become competent at taking care of yourself.
+But you do not learn how to reach out, ask for help, or accept it.

 Living without the option of reaching out to your support system keeps you isolated.
 You are more vulnerable in times of great challenge.
 You are more likely to become depressed.